 CIECAM is the most recent color model proposed by the CIE, an international body governing standards and methods in colorimetry.
 It requires electronic or photoelectric measurements of color and is at the early stages of adoption in the print, imaging and manufacturing industries that requires high color control (such as automotives or paints).

-CIECAM is probably the most accurate representation of visual complementary colors available today.
-The diagram shows that these are not the same as the 18th century complementary color pairs (yellow/purple, orange/blue and red/green) that are still taught in many art courses.
+The diagram shows that these modern and technically defined visual complements are not the same as the 18th century complementary color pairs (yellow/purple, orange/blue and red/green) that are still taught in many art courses.
 The actual visual complement to orange is cyan blue, crimson goes with turquoise, magenta with blue green, and the complement of purple is yellow green.
 CIECAM is also probably a terminus in the development of "global" color appearance models.
 Current work is turning in the direction of context dependent color effects, in particular the effects of contrast and spatial size on color appearance.

 As in CIELAB, note the very small span between deep yellow and magenta (especially between orange and crimson), the large span between middle blue and turquoise, and the large span between blue green and light yellow.
 In CIELAB:

-Blue green is the complement of magenta
+Blue green is the complement of violet red

-Green blue is the complement of middle orange
+Green blue is the complement of red

 See the CIECAM color appearance model for more information.